bro256/bg.manager.ui/README.md

-# React based password manager for Password manager API
+# Password Manager app for Password Manager API

 ## About
 Project is still in progress!